 0: Number of owners who were convicted of crimes in connection with the fire

 There is the corruption that pervades the disaster.
-Though never proven in court, it was alleged fire officials were bribed in some way to overlook the many egregious code violations (occupancy being the most glaring).
+Fire officials allegedly accepted bribes in some way to overlook the many egregious code violations (occupancy being the most glaring).
 Then you have the previously mentioned curtain manufacturer.
-And how corrupt was the fire warden, the guy whose one job it was to keep people from not burning?
-Corrupt enough not to have prevented it all.
+And how corrupt was the fire warden, the man whose one job it was to keep people from not burning?
+Above all, was it corruption that kept the syndicate so safe?

 After the loss of some 600 lives in perhaps the very worst manner, laws finally became more stringent on fire around the world.
 And yet even today with information being as available as ever we have terrible unintentional fires in nightclubs and other public places, even where strict codes do exist.

 Fortunately, nowadays building owners are far more aware of the dangers of fire and the importance of fire safety.
-Perhaps one thing that can be said at the end of this sad and terrible story is that if you see something, say something to someone who can and should address it.
+Perhaps one thing you could say at the end of this sad and terrible story is that if you see something, say something to someone who can and should address it.
 Being an inconvenience in the name of safety- especially in egregious circumstances- can be both an act of bravery and benevolence.

 This preventable human disaster, like all preventable disasters, was the effect of human shortcomings on innocent, random people.
 This one disaster helped prove to people once and for all (or at least for a moment) this was true.
 One positive to memorializing and remembering such disasters however is that people can learn from past mistakes.